opensearch-project/documentation-website/_search-plugins/neural-search.md

 ## Step 3: Ingest documents into the index

-To ingest documents into the index created in the previous section, send a POST request for each document:
+To ingest documents into the index created in the previous step, send a POST request for each document:

 ```json
 PUT /my-nlp-index/_doc/1